kristoff-it/zine-ssg.io/content/log.md

     Blog
   </div>
   ```
-  Similarly, when printing out the list of pages in a section, you can filter-out occasional "miscellaneous" (as in belonging to the same section but unwanted in the current list):
+  Similarly, when printing out the list of pages in a section, you can filter-out occasional "miscellaneous" pages (as in belonging to the same section but unwanted in the current list):
   ```superhtml
   <div loop="$page.subpages()">
     <div if="$loop.it.permalink().contains('/blog/')">